Funded by

 WHY ARE WE DOING THEM?

 To evaluate the association between circulating SARS-CoV-2 variants and the risk of developing short, mid and long-term clinical outcomes.
-To this end, we establish and study two cohort registries of patients (>18 years) hospitalised with COVID-19 and/or with long-term sequelae of COVID-19 symptoms after the acute infection.
+To this end, we established and study two cohort registries of patients (>18 years) hospitalised with COVID-19 and/or with long-term sequelae of COVID-19 symptoms after the acute infection.
 The studies are carried out across Europe, Africa, Asia and America, pooling prospective as well as retrospective information from healthcare centres and existing cohorts.

 To evaluate potential reduction in real-world vaccine efficacy due to circulating SARS-CoV-2 variants different from the original Wuhan strain.
-To this end, we will establish and evaluate a cohort of health care workers across Europe, which together with the cohort of hospitalised patients provides the needed prospective as well as retrospective information.
+To this end, we established and evaluate a cohort of health care workers across Europe, which together with the cohort of hospitalised patients provides the needed prospective as well as retrospective information.

 OBJECTIVE(S) OF THE CLINICAL STUDIES